 Providing Dental Care for Your Dog

 Don’t wait until you notice a bad odor in your dog’s mouth to pay attention to his teeth.
-As with people, proper dental hygiene begins with brushing.
-Most dogs learn to tolerate and even enjoy brushing.
+As with people, proper dental hygiene begins with brushing teeth.
+Most dogs learn to tolerate and even enjoy toothbrushing.
 Dog toothpaste comes in several canine-friendly flavors, like peanut butter and chicken, and both child-sized toothbrushes with soft bristles or finger brushes are appropriate to use when cleaning your dog’s teeth at home.
 Human toothpaste, however, contains ingredients like xylitol, which is toxic to dogs and should be avoided.
 Daily brushing might seem excessive, but it can save your pup trouble down the road and reduce the risk of more expensive procedures, like a tooth extraction.

 Dogs can also benefit from dental cleanings at the vet’s office.
 These in-depth procedures take place under anesthesia and remove plaque below the gum line, where toothbrushes can’t reach.
 Dental cleanings are especially important for dog breeds with genetic predispositions for dental disease, like many small breeds, or dogs fed wet food.